3 Alternatives Compared · Updated 2026-06-08

-Semantic Scholar is semantic Scholar is a free AI-powered academic search engine from the Allen Institute for AI that uses machine learning to surface the most influential papers, identify hidden connections between research, and provide citation context that shows how a paper has been received and applied — but it's not the only option.
+Semantic Scholar is the Allen Institute for AI's free academic search engine — indexing 200+ million papers and using AI to extract paper significance, identify key citations, and surface the most influential work in any research area — but it's not the only option.
 We tested the top alternatives across pricing, features, and use cases so you can find the best fit without the guesswork.

 Promote your AI tool to thousands of qualified buyers.
 View media kit →